ROI of CSR

 Employee Projects

-Participants realize your company's power to transform their community.
-Enables employers to mix associates with different roles, responsibilities and tenure on various project tasks simultaneously, perhaps for the first time.
-Fosters teamwork, boosts morale and camaraderie.
+During employee-only projects, participant realizes your company's power to transform their home town.
+A force for good!
+Employers can mix associates with different roles, responsibilities and tenure in support of project tasks; perhaps enabling some employees to meet for the first time.
+Boosts teamwork, morale and camaraderie.

 Employee Resource Groups

-Empowering employees who self-identify as being members of groups to volunteer together strengthens your corporate culture and boosts worker loyalty.
+Empower employees who self-identify as being members of workplace groups to volunteer together.
+Will strengthen your corporate culture and boost worker loyalty.

 Company Retirees

-Honor the loyalty of company retirees who have formed volunteer groups.
-Supply some of the resources they need to do community improvement projects...directly to the nonprofit organizations, public schools and parks they help.
+Keep former employees as customers who have formed groups and clubs.
+Supply some funds they need to do volunteer projects...directly to the nonprofit organizations, public schools, and parks they help.
 This will boost their love of your company, long after they have "left the building."

 Employees With Customers